7: A Salowe Vision

 First telekinesis, now teleporting?

-Between the mysterious cult, whatever happened to put a murder drone out of commission just in time to save Uzi, the paranormal activity, and now whatever Doll was planning… It was really starting to feel like Uzi’s life would make a lot more sense if she could crosscut between all the different plotlines involved.
-Just what the hell is happening?
+Between the mysterious cult, whatever had happened to put a murder drone out of commission just in time to save Uzi, the paranormal activity, and now whatever Doll was planning… It was really starting to feel like Uzi’s life would make a lot more sense if she could crosscut between all the different plotlines involved.
+Just what the hell is going on?
 What had she gotten wrapped up in?

 Whatever, I can put it all on the conspiracy board later.
 Right now, survival.
 Did knowing Doll was spying matter for that?